TianshuFeng/DrugCell/README.md

 > Note:
 > - No drug fingerprint or mutation files are required for this version.
 > - Ensure all file names and directory paths remain consistent with the provided examples, as they are directly referenced in the scripts.
+> - Due to the large file sizes, the `data` and `saved models and results` directories are stored in the project’s Release section instead of being included directly in the repository.

 ---